sokolov-group/prism/README.md

 Provided that a good auxiliary basis set is used, the DF errors are usually less than 0.01 eV in excitation energy.
 We recommend to use the RI- (or RIFIT-) auxiliary basis sets to approximate the integrals in the NEVPT and MR-ADC calculations.
 The reference CASSCF calculations can be run either using the exact or density-fitted two-electron integrals approximated using the JKFIT-type auxiliary basis sets.
+Note that DF can significantly speed up the CASSCF calculation since the cost of integral transformation at every CASSCF iteration is reduced.

 # Short list of features: